“The quality of care here is tremendous. There are absolutely no problems with this facility…” CEO Jim Raggio in the Lompoc Record on 5/15/17.

 After the patient became comatose a helicopter was called for an emergency flight to Santa Barbara Cottage Hospital.

-Over the next three months, the patient endured 13 surgeries and additional care at a rehabilitative facility.
+Over the next three months, the patient had to undergo 13 surgeries and additional care at a rehabilitative facility.

 To respect patient privacy the name has been redacted from the Santa Barbara Superior Court Complaint for Damages.